bionlplab/medtext/medtext-docs/pipeline/ner.md

 `exclude` contains the regular expressions that the concept will not match, even if its substring will match the regular expressions in the `include`

-Using the following example, RadText will recognize "emphysema", but reject "subcutaneous emphysema" though "emphysema" is part of "subcutaneous emphysema".
+Using the following example, medtext will recognize "emphysema", but reject "subcutaneous emphysema" though "emphysema" is part of "subcutaneous emphysema".

 ```yaml